 Harris Center Graduate Research and Travel Grants

 The Harris Center offers grants for M.A. and Ph.D. students in any discipline at UNL who are conducting research connected with Jewish Studies, broadly conceived.
 Selection is competitive, and applicants must be able to demonstrate that Jews, Judaism, Jewish texts, Jewish history, or Jewish culture are a key component of the project.
 The grant may be used for travel and/or material.
 Budget and budget justification required.
-Awards range up to $1500, depending upon the scope and nature of the proposed research and the number of applicants.
+Awards range from $1800 to considerably higher, depending upon the scope and nature of the proposed research and the number of applicants.
 Applications are received and awards made on a rolling basis.
 A conversation with the Director (Dr. Jean Cahan) or Assistant Director ( Prof. Bedross der Matossian)beforehand may be helpful.

 Application: [.pdf] [.doc]

 Graduate students who have recently received research support are:

 External fellowships that may be of particular interest to UNL students are: